Gianni Schicchi

 From October 2025 to January 2026, Pride In The Shirt has worked with youth groups across the New Forest, including Breakout Youth and spudWORKS’s Together group, as well as AFC Bournemouth’s Community Trust at their Ringwood Hub.

 These sessions culminated in the creation of a zine that tells the story of young people in a rural area like the New Forest looking to be active and move, with contributions, creations and ideas brought together by Holly Ward to create a vibrant, entertaining, moving story.
 There was also a commemorative football kit, interpreted by Megan Diehl from participant designs.
+You can read the zine in full HERE.

-City Reflections
+City Reflections 2

 Illuminating Southampton’s Stories